xylian86/Megatron-DeepSpeed/examples_deepspeed/universal_checkpointing/README.md

 Combining sequence parallelism with data parallelism is another good use case for universal checkpointing, see [sp pull request](https://github.com/microsoft/DeepSpeed/pull/4752) for example and visualization of matching loss values.

 ## ZeRO stage 2 training
-Repeat steps in stage 1 training above with the following modifications to your job batch scripts:
+Repeat steps in ZeRO stage 1 training above with the following modifications to your job batch scripts:
 * Set ZERO_STAGE=2
 * Add `--no-pipeline-parallel` flag to deepspeed options